-- To be present at and participate in all committee discussions about your child: and - To be present when the committee's identification and placement decision is made.
+- To be present at and participate in all committee discussions about your child; and - To be present when the committee's identification and placement decision is made.

-Who else may attend an IPRC meeting?
+Regular Board Agenda, June 20, 2016 Page 70 of 170 Who else may attend an IPRC meeting?